pettarin/wiktts/wiktts/trainer/README.md

 A UTF-8 encoded plain-text **clean+normalized lexicon file**, where each line represents a word.
-Each line should contain at least two fields, the word and the IPA string of its pronunciation, separated by a field separator character.
+Each line should contain at least two fields, the word and its pronunciation, separated by a field separator character.
 Each line might contain additional fields.

 By default:
 * lines beginning with ``#`` (``U+0023 NUMBER SIGN``) are ignored;
 * the field separator is the tab character (``U+0009 TAB``); and
-* the word and IPA fields are the first and second fields of each line.
+* the word and pronunciation fields are the first and second fields of each line.

-You can change these defaults with the ``--comment``, ``--delimiter``, and ``--word-index``/``--ipa-index`` parameters.
+You can change these defaults with the ``--comment``, ``--delimiter``, and ``--word-index``/``--pron-index`` parameters.

 Currently, the following tools are supported:

 * [Sequitur](https://www-i6.informatik.rwth-aachen.de/web/Software/g2p.html)
-* [Phonetisaurus (latest commit on GitHub master)](https://github.com/AdolfVonKleist/Phonetisaurus) (NOTE: the evaluation is based on code adapted from v0.8 and needs more work)
+* [Phonetisaurus (latest commit on GitHub master)](https://github.com/AdolfVonKleist/Phonetisaurus) (NOTE: the "test" code has been adapted from the self-evaluation code in v0.8.
+  You might want to use ``wiktts.lexdiffer`` to compare e.g. the test (known) lexicon and the results of the trained model applied to the same word list.)
 * [Phonetisaurus v0.8a](https://code.google.com/archive/p/phonetisaurus/)
-  (IMPORTANT NOTE: v0.8a does not seems to support UTF-8 encoded train/test files, they must be ASCII encoded files!)
+  (IMPORTANT NOTE: v0.8a does not seems to support UTF-8 encoded train/test files, and only works for ASCII encoded files.
+  Hence, you might need to remove non-ASCII characters from the words in your lexicon if you intend to use this version of Phonetisaurus.)

 ## Output